Project Green Space

 rolled out an LED lighting conversion to significantly reduce the school's carbon footprint.

 The need for student engagement with the natural world has never been greater.
-With an understanding that outdoor play fosters many critical learning skills including reasoning, focus, self-control, and persistence - all while enhancing students' academic, physical, and psychological health - Salisbury Academy will break ground this spring on a dynamic Outdoor Learning Sanctuary.
-Features of the space will include walking trails, a dry creek bed, an amphitheater, discovery gardens, play areas, and a wealth of native trees, plants, and grasses.
+With an understanding that outdoor play fosters many critical learning skills including reasoning, focus, self-control, and persistence - all while enhancing students' academic, physical, and psychological health - Salisbury Academy broke ground in 2017 on a dynamic Outdoor Learning and Play Space.
+Features of the space include walking trails, a dry creek bed, an amphitheater, discovery gardens, play areas, and a wealth of native trees, plants, and grasses.

-Salisbury Academy's Outdoor Learning Space will be a landscape that connects children with nature, encourages them to take risks, and inspires students to investigate, explore, analyze, and create.
-This space will be utilized by both Salisbury Academy and the community at large, whether through nature-based workshops, family days, or even as a field trip site for other schools.
+Salisbury Academy's Outdoor Learning and Play Space is a landscape that connects children with nature, encourages them to take risks, and inspires students to investigate, explore, analyze, and create.
+This space is utilized by both Salisbury Academy and the community at large, whether through nature-based workshops, family days, or even as a field trip site for other schools.

 Salisbury Academy incorporates environmental education into our science curriculum across all grade levels.
 With the new integration of the North American Association for Environmental Education Standards and the North Carolina Environmental Literacy Plan, students are able to connect environmental concepts with outdoor learning experiences.
 These inquiry-based opportunities help grow scientific process skills, provide understanding of current environmental issues, and offer service learning experiences beyond the classroom walls.